UCL/ECON-CLUSTER/README.md

 - `matlabpe2014b`: parallel environment specific to Matlab.
 CS only support b release each year.
 Matlab 2015b is yet to be supported.
 - `mpi`: Old MPI interface
 - `mpich`: New MPI interface
-- `orte`: Distributed computing across nodes that clusters workers on nodes
+- `orte`: Distributed computing across nodes that clusters are grouped on nodes
-- `para`: Distributed computing across nodes without attempting to cluster on a given node.
+- `para`: Distributed computing across nodes across nodes.

 If no parallel environment is specified, the default is `orte`.

-Those using the `julia` parallel environment on the ECON HPC should specify `orte` or `para` depending on how you want to instantiate workers.
+Those using the `julia` parallel environment on the Economics HPC should specify `orte` or `para` depending on how you want to instantiate workers.

-#### Specifying
+#### Specifying a parallel environment

 To specify a the parallel environment used by your cluster job add the following lines to your script.
 Note the second line is only necessary when using more than one node i.e. default is Default is `#$ -R n`.